Retrieving and Creating DNS Records

 another one.
 This is achieved by sending a bulk request with an RRset that

-has an empty records list []
+has an empty records list [], using the PATCH or PUT method:

 curl -X PATCH https://desec.io/api/v1/domains/{name}/rrsets/ \